Dangerous roads in Peru:

 The road still remains an adrenaline-pumping journey and is definitely not for the faint of lungs, heart, or legs.
-A quick glance at the map, at its sheer drops and serpentine twists and turns, confirms that this is no hype.
-The drive is definitely worth it.
 Potentially you’ll be dodging giant boulders falling from above, but the view at the end of the paved road is worth nearly dying for.
 Don’t forget your camera!

 This road is usually open all year, but it can be closed anytime when the access is not cleared of snow.
 Avalanches and heavy snowfalls can sometimes block some sections of the road and can be extremely dangerous due to frequent patches of ice.
 This hairy drive sweeps through the Andes and has prayer-inducing bends, suicidal wild lamas darting out of the scenery and mountains prone to landslides.
 Conditions can change quickly and be harsh.
 Road closures can be frequent, so check conditions before traveling to this area.